SD2E/api-user-guide/docs/create_application_02.md

 <br>
 #### Write the Dockerfile

-Take the steps required to install your package and translate them into a resonable `Dockerfile`.
+Next, translate the steps required to install your software package into a resonable `Dockerfile`.
 The `Dockerfile` should be located at the root directory, `~/fastqc/Dockerfile`:
 ```